For Real Life

 White feathers for innocence... black feathers for darkest sin...!
 We are the messengers and hammers of God, come forth to deliver righteous justice!
 Let sinners be punished...!
 Let justice be done!!

-Hungry Darkness of 1000 Souls: A truly badass and sinister finishing move for the world's greatest troll.
-Hazama summons a bunch of chains from the ground which snares the opponent, after which he summons a mass of snake which eventually form one gigantic snake.
-The gigantic snake would devour the opponent.
+- Hungry Darkness of 1000 Souls: A truly badass and sinister finishing move for the world's greatest troll.
+Hazama summons a bunch of chains from the ground which snares the opponent, after which he summons a mass of snake which eventually form one gigantic snake, which then devours the opponent!

 Story and Arcade incidents

 Novis Orbis Librarium - The Knights of the Blue Flame

 Noel Vermillion - "Successor to the Azure"